Minneapolis School of Anesthesia

 CRNA Educational Requirements

-- College Chemistry within the past five years of the beginning of the semester for which you are applying.
+- An upper level undergraduate or graduate level Chemistry course from a regionally accredited institution within the past five years of the beginning of the semester for which you are applying.

 CRNA School Rankings – Schools by Rank 2016